-Beginning with Metro’s next bus procurement in 2023, only lower-emission and electric buses will be purchased, and existing diesel and diesel-electric hybrid buses will be phased out over time.
 By the end of 2030, all new buses entering service will be either electric or another type of zero-emission technology.
 This will result in approximately two-thirds of all buses featuring zero-emission technology by 2038 and the entire fleet of 1,500 buses converted to zero-emission technology by 2045.

 Improving Regional Air Quality and the Customer Experience